chornberger-c2c/vagrant-ansible-dynamic-inventory/README.md

 ## New features
 - the hostname `ansible_host` is the directory name where the Vagrantfile is located

-- all running VMs are reachable without setting connection parameters (by reading `vagrant global-status --prune`)
+- all running VMs are reachable (by reading `vagrant global-status --prune`)

+- connection parameters are automatically added

+- no need to manually edit and maintain Ansible inventories any more if you run one or more Vagrant VMs

 ## Settings
 Need to disable strict host key checking